jessepav/lacygoill-wiki-backup/vim/vim9.md

     EOF
     )

-    0.529 seconds to run lambdas~
+    0.529 seconds to run lambdas˜
-    0.602 seconds to run eval strings~
+    0.602 seconds to run eval strings˜

 ### a `map()` and a for loop?